jbaumann/attiny_daemon/README.md

 But if you have the spare money or need the additional functionality and do not want to build your own solution based on what is provided here, by all means, contact them and get one of their UPSs.

 ### Geekworm UPS Hat
 An example for one UPS that is very moderately priced and can be bought on AliExpress or Banggood (or even Ebay and Amazon) is the GeekWorm UPS Hat for the Raspberry Pi.
 At around 12€ it sounds fantastic, until you test it and realize that when power is cut and restored afterwards, the battery is no longer charged.
 You have to manually turn the system off and on again using a little button mounted on the side of the HAT.
-This absolutely disqualifies this as a UPS.
+This absolutely disqualifies this as a UPS on its own.
+But with the ATTiny_Daemon this is a good basis for a full-fledged UPS.

+### Geekworm UPS 2 Hat
+Geekworm produced a new version of their UPS supporting higher currents for the newer Raspberry Pis.
+It costs a bit more (around 22€), offers a much nicer PCB with a lot of added functionality that makes it, in principle, very attractive as a UPS.
+It still has the problem that it does not restart the Raspberry automatically when primary power is reestablished.
+This means that on its own it is not a usable UPS.
+But with the ATTiny_Daemon this is currently the best basis for a full-fledged UPS.

 ### Others
 Well, to cut a long story short, having evaluated a lot of different solutions, and to quote a very good song, even if totally out of context, "i still haven't found what i'm looking for"...